helal86/ecs-fargate-demo/README.md

 5. You may get a 503 error whilst the cluster is provisioning the tasks - please wait

+6. To delete the whole infrastructure run `terraform destroy`, you will be prompted to confirm before everything is deleted.

 ## What is the code doing?